JosephToscano1/cse140labs/docs/docs/lab3/part2/index.md

 | 3BE1       | 14C3        | B044             |

 ## Lab Report Questions
 Your report should present the simplified Boolean expression for the detection logic.
 You should also explain how you generate the P signal for the correction circuitry (adder/subtractor).
-If you are using the optimized design for the correction circuitry, your report should also present the simplified Boolean expressions for Z1, R2, Z2, R3 and Z3.
+Your report should also present the simplified Boolean expressions for Z1, R2, Z2, R3 and Z3 (from your optimized correction-circuit).
 Note that these equations should be consistent with the circuit implemented in your Digital design file.